 Functional Requirements for AVS Products

 Customers who purchase a product with Amazon Alexa expect a familiar experience.
-This document provides functional and design requirements and recommendations to help you meet customer expectations and avoid issues as you develop, prototype, and prepare your product with AVS for commercial release.
+This document provides functional and design requirements and recommendations to help you meet user expectations and avoid issues as you develop, prototype, and prepare your product with Alexa Voice Service (AVS) for commercial release.

-The guidelines on this page apply to device makers planning to implement the general AVS APIs and SDKs.
-If your AVS implementation is more specialized, please see the following specific documentation for your requirements:
+The AVS functional and design guidelines apply to device makers planning to implement the general AVS APIs and SDKs.
+If your AVS implementation is more specialized, see the following specific documentation for your requirements:

 - Alexa for Auto – If you are implementing AVS in an automotive accessory, see the Alexa Automotive Documentation.